architecture residential anderson residence

 unless noted otherwise all images copyright d. holmes chamberlin jr architect llc

-To design a simple, low-maintenance vacation home for a retired couple.
+Working from sketched plans by the Owner, to design a simple, low-maintenance vacation home for a retired couple.

 To take full advantage of fantastic ocean views.